IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 ![Software Factory Execution](images/software-factory-execution.gif)

 Intent Architect will not make changes to your codebase without your consent.
-The changes will be listed and can be clicked on which launches a Diff tool for you to view the changes between the files - like a _pull request_ from your robot developer friend.
+The changes that are listed can be clicked on which will launch a Diff tool for you to view the changes between the files - like a _pull request_ from your robot developer friend.

 ![Diff Example](images/diff-example.png)
 _An example diff of changes made to a C# interface that's managed by Intent Architect._